 The excitement of meeting Santa Claus can be overwhelming for children.
 For some parents that may sound very familiar.
-Unfortunately, many parents simply cannot bring their child to visit a regular meet Santa Claus event because their child simply cannot cope with the noise, lights, crowds, waiting in line, and even smells.
-Moreover, it is devastating for families to miss out on creating such a common, cherished Christmas memory.
+Unfortunately, many parents simply cannot bring their child to visit a regular Santa Claus event because they are unable to cope with the noise, lights, crowds, waiting in line, and even smells.
+Moreover, it is devastating for families to miss out on creating such a common and cherished Christmas memory.

-Be a sensory-friendly supporter.
-Include all children at Christmas.
-Encourage your local mall, community event organizers, even your office Christmas Party to offer a sensory-friendly Santa Claus event.
+Be a sensory-friendly supporter and help to include all children at Christmas.
+Encourage your local mall, community event organizers, even your office Christmas party to offer a sensory-friendly Santa Claus event.
 Furthermore, with a little help from the strategies we share, sensory-friendly Santa Claus events are easy to do.

-You can understand more about why this is important for many children, read our blog post on autism, anxiety, and sensory overload.
+To learn and understand more about the importance of sensory-friendly events for many children, you can read our blog post on autism, anxiety, and sensory overload.

-And parents, know that when Sensitive Santa isn’t available, there are still lots of strategies to make that yearly Santa Claus photo more enjoyable for all.
+It is important for parents to know that when Sensitive Santa events are not available, there are still several strategies to make that yearly Santa Claus photo more enjoyable for all.

 Learn these 3 things about Sensitive Santa:

 - How to offer a Sensitive Santa event.

 - What to do to help your child visit Sensitive Santa or regular Santa.

 Before you learn how to offer a sensory-friendly Santa Claus event, you may be wondering why you would offer it.